jerbaroo/bridge-sim/paper/paper.md

 support for another finite element program other than OpenSees is possible.

-`bridge-sim` makes the process of generating time series data via simulation of concrete slab bridges much faster and easier than with OpenSees -- OpenSees has no knowledge of concepts such as briges, traffic or temperature. `bridge-sim` accomplishes this by providing a class-based API with classes such as `Bridge`, `Material` and `Vehicle`.
-Functionality provided by `bridge-sim` through this high-level API includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers and simulation of temperature effect.
-A more thorough description of functionality is provided in the list below.
+`bridge-sim` makes the process of generating time series data via simulation of concrete slab bridges much faster and easier than with OpenSees, OpenSees has no knowledge of concepts such as bridges, traffic or temperature. `bridge-sim` accomplishes this by providing a high-based API with classes such as `Bridge`, `Material` and `Vehicle`.
+Functionality includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers and simulation of temperature effect.
+More detail of the provided functionality is given in the list below.
 One of the generated models has been validated against sensor data collected from bridge 705 in Amsterdam, a plot comparing responses from linear simulation to static load tests (a truck parked on the bridge) is shown in \autoref{fig:val}.

 - **Model file generation** Generating a model file for OpenSees from a high-level description of geometry, material properties and boundary